 What are symptoms of Cystic Fibrosis-related Diabetes (CFRD)?

 Symptoms are similar to that of type 1 diabetes; however, they can be similar to cystic fibrosis symptoms that go unnoticed.
 Only testing for diabetes can properly diagnosis CFRD.
 These are the common signs of CFRD:

 - Extreme thirst

 Screenings and Diagnosis for CFRD

 It is recommended that children ages 10 and older who have been diagnosed with cystic fibrosis are screened annually for CFRD with an oral glucose tolerance test (OGTT).
-The OGTT will be given after an 8-hour fast, and is the best way to screen for CFRD.
-Other tests for CFRD include fasting blood glucose tests, casual blood glucose tests, and testing Hemoglobin A1c (HbA1c).
+The OGTT will be given after an eight-hour fast, and is the best way to screen for CFRD.
+Other tests for CFRD include fasting blood glucose tests, casual blood glucose tests and testing hemoglobin A1c (HbA1c).

 The following guidelines have been established for the diagnosis of CFRD: